What is a rat?

-How can Gregory Pest remove rats from my home or business?
+How will Gregory Pest remove rats from my property?

-The first thing we’ll do when you call Gregory Pest about your pest problem is send a technician out to your home or business to identify the variety of rat that has made it’s nest in your living space.
+The first thing we’ll do when you call Gregory Pest about your pest problem is send a technician out.
+They’ll arrive at your home or business to identify the variety of rat that has made its nest in your living space.

 Once we’ve determined the variety of rat that’s made its nest, we’ll work to remove it.
-We will find the nests, remove any debris that they have left behind, and implement a plan to eliminate further infestation in the future.
+We will find the nests, remove any debris, and implement a plan to eliminate further infestation.
 Our methods are thorough and ecologically safe for you, your family, and the environment you live in.
 Why let a small rat cause a big problem?
-Call us today.
+Call us today!